Liquidations

 When the account balance dips below the maintenance margin, the system places market orders to partially close the position and bring the balance back above the maintenance margin.
 Any remaining collateral is returned to the trader, and the liquidation price is updated to reflect the change.

-However, if the market moves so unfavorably that the account balance turns negative, the insurance fund steps in.
-It covers the difference once the position is fully closed, ensuring that the trader doesn’t owe more than their balance.
+However, if the market moves so unfavorably that the account balance turns negative, the position enters bankruptcy zone.
+The insurance fund steps in to cover the difference once the position is fully closed, ensuring that the trader doesn’t owe more than their balance.

 Instead of seizing funds from liquidations, Hibachi only charges a small liquidation fee, aligning the platform with users and inhibiting incentives to have the user liquidated.
 This fee is solely used to grow the insurance fund and ensure the exchange's solvency.